garyjh126/MLFYP_Project/README.md

  ### Changing Hyperparameters ###

- The hyperparameters can be changed from within the text editor if the user wants to disable rendering etc. By default they are set as follows:
+ The hyperparameters can be changed from within the text editor if the user wants to disable rendering etc. By default, they are set in both monte_carlo.py and DQN.py as follows:
  ![alt text](screenshots/hyperparameter_instruction.png "Enable/Disable Rendering")

 The project is inspired by the work of the students and teachers at the [University of Alberta](http://poker.cs.ualberta.ca/).
 The project set out here was named [Cepheus](http://poker.srv.ualberta.ca/).